CIROH-Snow/snow_sensing/hardware/construction_guide.md

 ![Attach the grounding cable to the mast](construction_images/IMG_9238.JPG)
 30. Bury the rod.
 ![Bury the grounding rod](construction_images/IMG_9241.JPG)
 31. Prep the enclosures that will be used.
-In these instructions, we will have an enclosure that will house the data logger, charge controller, and all other sensing peripherals; another enclosure will house a 35-Ah battery.
+In these instructions, we will have an enclosure that will house the data logger, charge controller, and all other sensing peripherals; another enclosure will house the battery.
 You may elect to use larger batteries in different enclosures or to have smaller batteries in the same enclosure as the data logger.
-If you use a larger battery, such as the 100-Ah lithium iron phosphate batteries, the same principles can apply, but it is suggested that you do not locate the battery enclosure on the mast, but rather on the ground.
+If you use a larger battery, such as the 100-Ah lithium iron phosphate batteries, the same principles can apply, but it is suggested that you do not locate the battery enclosure on the mast but rather on the ground.
 32. For a separate battery enclosure, drill four holes for U-bolts in the center of the enclosure.
 In this application, a 35-Ah battery is used, which fits better with a vertically oriented enclosure.
 Drill two holes on the side and place two cable glands.
 Note that you may also use one cable gland if you can get both wires that will be used through a single gland and tighten the gland all the way.
 ![Prep the battery enclosure](construction_images/IMG_9242.JPG)
 33. Mount the enclosure to the mast at an accessible height using the U-bolts that come with plates.
 The plates will help distribute the pressure caused by the U-bolts over the enclosure's plastic.